 This bit is used to control whether the high speed oscillator is activated or stopped when the CPU is switched off by executing a "HALT" instruction.

-Bit 0 FSIDEN: Low Frequency oscillator control when CPU is switched off must be arranged before executing the following operations which require immediate reaction with the target clock source.
+Bit 0 FSIDEN: Low Frequency oscillator control when CPU is switched off

 This bit is used to control whether the low speed oscillator is activated or stopped when the CPU is switched off by executing a "HALT" instruction.